Curriculum-Resources/overview-and-guidlines/outline.md

 	       * implement and describe classes and inheritance
 	       * possible: Nokogiri Intro
 	       * compare and contrast RSpec with Mocha-Chai testing
+	       * intro to Rails MVC application structure
+	       * use an API
+	       * implement and use simple models and commmon ActiveRecord relationships
        * **Common Assessment**:
            * open ended client-side projects to encourage research and discovery
            * Submissions: